FarhanMS123/WebServer/README.md

 app.get("web_folder");
 app.get("error_template")["default"];
 app.get("router"); // path to router folder
-                   // `router` is a folder to place bunch of router that
+                   // `router` is a folder to place a bunch of router that
-                   // would be used for this app, like routing feature or etc. app.get("views"); // path to views folder. this would be used by express engine.
+                   // would be used for this app, like routing feature, or etc. app.get("views"); // path to views folder. this would be used by express engine.
                   // From express documentation, `views` is " A directory or an
                   // array of directories for the application's views.
 If an array,